Image

 While the study focused on clinical students, the findings are equally applicable to commercial product training in healthcare.
 When the subject matter is technical, high-stakes, and requires hands-on familiarity, active and multimodal methods consistently outperform static ones.

-The question is: how do we support what’s already working while accommodating the increasingly complex training needs of sales and support staff in the commercial healthcare sector?
+So, for healthcare product brands, the question is this: how do you accommodate the increasingly complex training needs of sales and support staff in the commercial healthcare sector?
 Read on to discover:

 • Why even well-designed product knowledge training can struggle under pressure